Preparing for upcoming regulatory changes in the ALLL

 - Community banks lack robust staff so they may not have all the necessary resources to keep proper control over the process

 - Spreadsheet protection

 - Taking the focus away from the manual calculation and instead focusing more on the results and high-level analytics

-To learn more about how banks can prepare for the CECL model, access our whitepaper, FASB’s CECL Model: How to Prepare Now.
+To learn more about how banks can prepare for the CECL model, access our whitepaper, A Practical CECL Action Plan.